 Harvard Medical School designates this knowledge-based activity for a maximum of 38.25 hours.
 Credit will be provided to NABP CPE Monitor within 60 days after the activity completion.
 UAN#: JA0000216-0000-23-001-L01-P

-Successful completion of this CME activity enables the participant to earn up to 36.75 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 38.25 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC points.

 AMERICAN ACADEMY OF FAMILY PHYSICIANS

 The AAFP has reviewed Infectious Diseases in Adults and deemed it acceptable for up to 38.25 Live AAFP Prescribed credits.
 Term of Approval is from 05/01/2023 to 05/05/2023.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This activity meets the criteria of the Massachusetts Board of Registration in Medicine for 5.75 credits of Risk Management Study.
 This includes:

 - 2.75 credits of Opioid Education and Pain Management Training.